yrangana/Coursera_Capstone/Introduction/Analysis of outer Colombo suburbs.md

-# Analysis of outer Colombo suburbs concerning land prices and density of social places
+# Analysis of outer suburbs in Colombo concerning land prices and density of social places

 <br/>